 As cat owners, we do our best to make sure our pets have plenty of entertainment.
 Activity helps prevent your cat from becoming depressed or bored, which can lead to bad behavior.
 If you were unsure about how to tell if your cat is bored, you’ve come to the right place.
 We are about to list several telltale signs that will tell you exactly what to look for to know if your cat requires more activity or attention to help you be better informed.

-Signs That My Cat Is Bored
+The 8 Signs That Your Cat Is Bored

 1. Lack Of Interest in Activity

 It may sound strange, but one of the first signs that your cat is bored is a lack of interest in normal activities.
 If your cat doesn’t seem interested in playing games that it usually gets excited about, it might be feeling bored.

 Increased vocalizations is another sign that your cat is bored in this trying to get your attention.
 Cats don’t often vocalize to each other, so the cat is speaking to you.
 People usually come running to see why the cat is crying, giving it the attention it’s craving, so it can be an effective tactic for a bored pet.

 3. Begging For Food

 Bored cats will quickly learn that standing by a food bowl and crying can get you or another family member to give them some attention and maybe a little snack.
 Unfortunately, this attention-seeking tactic can cause a cat to put on weight quickly, so you will need to recognize it quickly and give them attention another way.